Back to top

 • Focus on user interfaces and experiences

-• Key skills: HTML, CSS, JavaScript, React, Vue.js
+• Key skills: HTML, CSS, JavaScript, TypeScript, React, Vue.js

-• Higher salaries for UX design and advanced JavaScript expertise
+• Higher salaries for UX expertise, accessibility, and animation

 • Work on server-side logic, databases, and application architecture

-• Key skills: Python, Ruby, Java, database management, API development
+• Key skills: Python, Node.js, PHP, database management, API development

-• Higher salaries for scalability, security, and cloud platform skills
+• Higher salaries for scalability, security, and cloud-native skills

 • Comfortable with both front-end and back-end development

-• Highly valued for versatility and ability to handle entire projects
+• Highly valued for versatility and end-to-end ownership

-Full-stack developers often earn more due to their broader skill set, but specialists who are top in their field can also command premium rates.
+Full-stack developers often earn more due to their broader skill set, but specialists who are top in their field — particularly in AI integration or cloud architecture — can match or exceed full-stack rates.

 4. Company Size and Industry: David vs. Goliath